Azure-Samples/azure-search-power-skills/Text/PresidioPIIAnonymization/README.md

 1)  ### Test the index
     When looking at your data, you will now see the imported text data without PII entities in it.

-    Now we are in a position to search on our most similar data, navigate to the [Let's go and test the ACS index](notebooks/PII%20Anonymization.ipynb#Let's-go-and-test-the-ACS-index) to view the anonymized text.
+    Now we are in a position to search on our most similar data, navigate to the ['Let's go and test the ACS index'](notebooks/PII%20Anonymization.ipynb#Let's-go-and-test-the-ACS-index) to view the anonymized text.